 SUBSIDIARY AND ASSOCIATE COMPANIES

-Nandan Denim Limited did not have any subsidiary or associate company for the yearended 31st March 2016.
+Nandan Denim Limited did not have any subsidiary or associate company for the yearended 31st March 2017.

 DIRECTORS AND KEY MANAGERIAL PERSONNEL

 Mr. Ashok Bothra was appointed as the Chief Financial Officer w.e.f.
 28th May 2016 andMs.
 Purvee Roy is the Company Secretary of the Company thereby satisfying therequirements of the provisions of sections 2(51) and 203 of the Companies Act 2013 readwith Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014pertaining to Key Managerial Personnel.
-In addition Mr. Deepak Chiripal serves as ChiefExecutive Officer of the Company.

 Declaration of Independence

-Your Company has received declarations from all the Independent Directors confirmingthat they meet the criteria of independence as prescribed under the provisions ofCompanies Act 2013 read with the schedules and rules issued thereunder as well asRegulation 16(1)(b) of the Listing Regulations [including any statutory modification(s) orre-enactment(s) for the time being in force] so as to qualify themselves to be appointedas Independent Directors.
+Your Company has received declarations from all the Independent Directors confirmingthat they meet the criteria of independence as prescribed under the provisions ofCompanies Act 2013 read with the Schedules and Rules issued thereunder as well asRegulation 16 of the Listing Regulations [including any statutory modification(s) orre-enactment(s) for the time being in force] so as to qualify themselves to be appointedas Independent Directors.

-The Board meets at regular intervals to discuss and decide on the Companyspolicies and strategies apart from other Board matters.
+The Board meets at regular intervals to discuss and decide on the Company's policiesand strategies apart from other Board matters.
 The calendar depicting the tentative datesof Board and Committee Meetings is circulated in advance to facilitate the Directors toarrange their schedule and to ensure participation in the meetings.

-During the financial year 2015-16 six board meetings were held on 29th April 2015;29th May 2015; 5th August 2015; 3rd November 2015; 12th February 2016 and 11th March2016 respectively.
-The gap between two Board Meetings did not exceed 120 days.
+During the financial year 2016-17 four board meetings were held on 28th May 2016;10th August 2016; 14th November 2016 and 9th February 2017 respectively.
+The gapbetween two Board Meetings did not exceed 120 days.

-Stakeholders Relationship Committee
+Stakeholders' Relationship Committee